Digital River coordinated fulfillments

 In both models, you also use SKU-inventory item pairs.

-The major differences between the distributed model and the orchestrated model revolve around (1) how you build and maintain your catalog of products whose fulfillment Digital River coordinates and (2) who is responsible for handling order accepted, product shipment, and product cancellation events.
+The major differences between the distributed model and the orchestrated model revolve around (1) how you build and maintain your catalog of products whose fulfillment Digital River coordinates and (2) who is responsible for handling accepted orders, product shipment, and product cancellation events.

 In the distributed model, as with all Digital River coordinated fulfillments, your SKU-inventory item pairs represent products whose fulfillment Digital River coordinates.
 You create these pairs and are responsible for keeping their data synchronized.

-After converting the checkout to an order, you wait for the order to be accepted
+After converting the checkout to an order, you wait for the to be accepted

 and then handle this state

 change event by creating a fulfillment order.
-You then listen for product shipment and product cancellations events, and handle them by sending payment capture and cancellation requests.
+You then listen for product shipment and cancellation events and handle them by sending payment capture and cancellation requests.

 The following provides a high-level overview of how you might structure a distributed model workflow:

-Prior to deployment, you should build a catalog of physical products whose fulfillment Digital River coordinates.
-For each product in this catalog, use the SKUs API and Inventory Items API to create SKU-inventory item pairs with shared attributes and then ensure those attribute values remain synchronized.
+Before deployment, you should build a catalog of physical products whose fulfillment Digital River coordinates.
+For each product in this catalog, use the and to create SKU-inventory item pairs with shared attributes and then ensure those attribute values remain synchronized.

 If the shared attribute values of these SKU-inventory item pairs are not synchronized, you risk encountering problems with customs, generating incorrect duty amounts or having errors displayed on invoices.